National Teaching citations and awards

 Dr Dianne Jones

-For facilitating students’ development as job-ready professionals, with the capabilities to flourish in journalism and media roles and thrive in a competitive industry.
+Citation: For facilitating students’ development as job-ready professionals, with the capabilities to flourish in journalism and media roles and thrive in a competitive industry.

 Edith Cowan University 2016

-Ass Prof Trevor Cullen
+Assoc Prof Trevor Cullen

 Australian Award for Teaching Excellence

 The Education Minister, Hon.
-Simon Birmingham, who presented the national award to Prof Cullen in Canberra said: "In receiving this award you have been recognised as being among Australia's most outstanding university teachers.
+Simon Birmingham, who presented the national award to Prof Cullen in Canberra said: “In receiving this award you have been recognised as being among Australia’s most outstanding university teachers.
 You have demonstrated excellent leadership in the field of communication and media studies through your commitment to innovation and quality teaching.
+You can watch his video here.

 Bond University 2016